-Smart TVs can be used for playing online games, stream movies, watch television shows, and even for education.
+Smart TVs can be used for playing online games, streaming movies, watching television shows, and even for education.
 The more we use smart televisions the more we should be concerned about privacy issues and security risks that are inherent to new products and technologies.
-Smart TVs have privacy issues that should be addressed.
+Smart televisions have privacy issues that should be addressed.

 Privacy Issues and Security Risks When Using a Smart Television